Information for Scooter-Share Program Operators/Vendors

 City of Fayetteville Ordinance 6205 lays out regulations for the public use of e-scooters, as well as for companies looking to deploy scooters in the City.

 The City of Fayetteville and the University of Arkansas work in tandem to approve and issue vendor permits.
-Vendor permit fees are expected to total approximately $45,000 annually and the funds will be used to offset additional City and UA staff time associated with managing e-scooters.
+Vendor permit fee funds are used to offset additional staffing and materials cost associated with managing e-scooters.
 Funds will also be used to pay for bike and pedestrian infrastructure and safety initiatives.

 Scooter share operators are required to obtain a permit, are limited in the number of scooters they are authorized to deploy, and are subject to additional operational, insurance, and data sharing requirements.
 Operating authority permits expire six months from the date of issue.